ulfschneider/ulfschneider.github.io/_pages/05_index.md

 ---
 Hi,

 my name is Ulf Schneider.
-I am employed as an agile coach at [Wincor Nixdorf](http://www.wincor-nixdorf.com), supporting the world wide transition of the R&D software department towards [agility](http://agilemanifesto.org).
+I am an agile coach and a software developer.
+I am employed at [Wincor Nixdorf](http://www.wincor-nixdorf.com), supporting the world wide transition of the R&D software department towards [agility](http://agilemanifesto.org).

 Here you can find some of my [writing](/know-how) about agile software development.